-For Europe, a majority of people fell into a category where they either had to expend significant time and effort to tune the JVM or couldn’t even manage to meet their SLAs.
+For Europe, a majority of people fell into a category where they either had to expend significant time and effort to tune the JVM or couldn’t even manage to meet their defined service levels.
 In America, this group was a bit smaller but still represented nearly a third of those who responded.
 Again, this equates to a lot of skilled people working on a problem with a clear cost associated with it.
 Their time would be much better spent on solving the problems of their business rather than how the infrastructure works.

 Although this is a small sample size, I would not be surprised to find that this was a pretty accurate reflection of Java users as a whole.